MatthewFeroz/MatthewFeroz/README.md

-- 👋 Hi, I’m @MatthewFeroz
+- 👋 Hi, I’m Matthew Feroz
-- 👀 I’m interested in Backend Software Engineering
+- 👀 I’m interested in Backend Software Engineering and Content Creation
 - 🌱 I’m currently using Python, TypeScript, and React!
-- 📫 How to reach me: https://www.linkedin.com/in/matthewferoz/
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I train Jiu Jitsu!
+- 📫 Send me an email at: mattnoorferoz@gmail.com

 <!---
 MatthewFeroz/MatthewFeroz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.